solo-io/gloo/test/setup/README.md

 #### Istio Components

-Istio components can be defined via the `istioOperators` field.
+Istio components can be (optionally) defined via the `istioOperators` field.
 IstioOperators field is used to define one or more [Istio operators](https://github.com/istio/istio/blob/ccd8deedd9c735a11ebfa085e2fbe22be0ccd03a/operator/pkg/apis/istio/v1alpha1/types.go#L28-L46), that will be installed via istioctl.

 ```yaml
 clusters: